tomakehurst/minimal-mistakes/external-resources/index.md

 # External Resources

+Code, articles and videos related to WireMock from around the web.

 ## Integrations

 Spring Contract Verifier (previously called Accurest) is a consumer driven contracts tool that generates WireMock stub mappings as